Filter by type and/or amenity

 The playground design, based on feedback from neighborhood residents and Hawthorne Early Childhood Center staff, features individual climbing pieces, belt swings, tot swings, tire swing, spinning and spring toys, free-standing infinity climber, and individual musical play panels all set on a cushioned safety surface.
 Seat walls, additional benches, and new trash and recycling receptacles compliment the space.
 A new pathway loops the entire perimeter of the 3.06-acre park located at 200 Glendale Street adjacent to the Hawthorne Early Childhood Center.
 The new ball field is another dramatic improvement.
 New fencing, new back stop, and new player benches offer a much more player-friendly configuration.

-With the exception of the fencing and asphalt path, all work on Northside Park was done by Wheeling Park District staff and completed in mid-November.
-A ribbon-cutting ceremony and celebration will be scheduled in the spring.
-Watch for more information in future In the Know publications and on the Wheeling Park District Web site.
+With the exception of the fencing and asphalt path, all work on Northside Park was completed by Wheeling Park District staff.

 Oliver W Holmes Middle School